-A stepwise solution for experimental design, that utilizes the D-Optimal approach and combines it with partial least squares techniques to iteratively refine the descriptor space for the compound selection.
-This refinement is realized by the usage of the PLS latent variables, that are correlated with the target property, instead of principal components.
+A stepwise solution for experimental design, that utilizes the D-Optimal approach and combines it with partial least squares techniques to iteratively refine the descriptor space for the compound selection, by the usage of the PLS latent variables.
 These latent variables were retrieved from a PLS model built on all compounds that were considered as to be already tested.
-For the initial PLS model, a set of compounds was selected by chance.
-For all following steps, all initially selected compounds and the compounds suggested in the previous steps were used for model development.

-The advantage of this approach is, that the PLS latent variables are not just selected by their high variance, like the principle components, that are usually used for this approach.
-Latent variables are additionally correlated with the target property, which makes them specific for an endpoint.
+In each step, the compounds selected in the previous steps were used for model development.
+The advantage of this approach is, that the PLS latent variables are correlated with the target property, which makes them specific for an endpoint.
 Thereby both noise and irrelevant information gets filtered out.